 The so-called middle-age crisis confronts those who have long been living the default version of themselves, and who realize at some point that they have a choice about how to live out the remainder of their time.
 Yet, just because we know what we can no longer do does not mean that we know what we must now do.
 Lots of trial and error ensues.

 Disorientation arises whenever the old story has become untenable and persists until the new narrative has taken hold.
 Any significant changes in the life-stories we tell ourselves about ourselves may evoke one of three responses:

 - Return to the comforts of the old story (which is only sometimes possible, and only sometimes desirable); or

 - Accept the new story which will inevitably emerge to fill the void, playing out whatever root patterns are salvageable within our current situation.

 - Best of all, consciously craft a revolutionary story that perfectly suits our purpose(s) and goals.

-To develop a narrative wherein our I Wants are transformed into I Cans, we are aided by the purposeful steps of goal-setting, presented in Achieving Our Souls’ Goals.
+To develop a narrative wherein our I Wants are transformed into I Cans, we are aided by the purposeful steps of goal-setting, presented in How to Overcome the Otherwise.

 Choosing our own story is an act of empowerment, especially if we mindfully align it with a higher state of being, our I Am.